stevenblair/commuter-bliss-uk/README.md

 ## Details

-* By default, train times are only shown on the watchface between 6am-11am and 3pm-1am.
+* By default, train times are only shown on the watchface between 7am-11am and 3pm-1am, every day.
+This schedule can be customised from the configuration page.
 * Your present location can be used to dynamically determine possible routes home, based the your nearest railway station.
 This mode can be disabled.
-In any case, your location is not shared outside of the phone app.
+In any case, your exact location is not shared outside of the phone app.
 * If location is disabled or unavailable, your normal home-to-work journeys will be shown in the morning; work-to-home routes will be shown after midday.
-* By default, train routes are refreshed every 5 minutes.
+* By default, train routes are refreshed every 15 minutes.
 At the time the next train is due to depart (i.e. has 0 minutes left), an update is requested.
 If a train is delayed (shown by e.g. "-2 min"), an update is requested every minute.
 * The platform number, if available, is shown in brackets on the bottom line.
 * Clearly, it's important that your phone's clock is reasonably well-synchronised with Network Rail's clock!
 * On loss of Bluetooth connection, the watch vibrates and the background turns blue (on Pebble Time) until the connection is restored.